 Although Gotch was cashing in on these tours, he thought about retirement, but promoter Jack Curley insisted that a rematch against Hackenschmidt needed to happen.

-By 1910, he had promoted several Gotch matches and emerged as George Hackenschmidt’s manager.
+By 1910, he promoted several Gotch matches and became George Hackenschmidt’s manager.

 Does this not remind you of boxing promoter Don King who often represented several boxers on a card?

 The press wasn’t buying the legitimacy of Gotch’s matches against Dr. Roller or Hackenschmidt’s against wrestler Jess Westergaard, whom he had been feuding with at the time.
 The press sensed that these questionable bouts led to an inevitable Gotch versus Hackenschmidt rematch.

 Gotch faced Tom Jenkins for a ninth and final time during these months while preparing for his Hackenschmidt rematch.